artcuddy/project4-cocktail-nerd/README.md

 6. View the number of likes on a cocktail recipe.
 7. View comments on cocktail recipes so that I can read other users opinions.

-* As logged in website user, I can:
+* As an authenticated website user, I can:

 1. Like/unlike cocktail recipes and view them on a single liked cocktails page.
 2. Comment on cocktail recipes and give my opinion about the posts.